 In 1980 the candy kitchen was added.
 Here, luscious treats such as caramel and pecan clusters and rich fudge are covered in melted chocolate.
 A crunchy nut brittle loaded with pecans, appropriately called "Pecan Krunch," is cooked in the copper pots and poured out onto cooling tables where it is rolled into a thin layer.
 Elsewhere, molded chocolates are prepared for the retail store.

 Peak production at the company begins in September, when seasonal employees report to make the products and process the orders that come from all over the United States.
-The business is primarily built around direct mail advertising, and about 1/2 a million catalogs are mailed out each year.
+The business is primarily built around catalog and online orders, with about 1/2 a million catalogs mailed out each year.
 We have customers who have been ordering for years, and we think of them as friends.
-It's always fun to open the mail and see who has written us.
+It's always fun to see who has written us.

 The Puddin Hill Store was added in 1975.
-The factory and store are located on Interstate 30 in Greenville and attract many travelers, buses, plus tour groups.
+The factory and seasonal Puddin Hill Store are located on Interstate 30 in Greenville and attract many travelers.
 There are tempting samples of many Puddin Hill products, and visitors are urged to try them all.
 The store also carries gourmet foods, one of-a-kind gift packages and a wide variety of candies.